Parity-encoding-based quantum computing with Bayesian error tracking: Introduction

 \section{Introduction}

-Optical qubits with dual-rail encoding are a promising candidate for quantum computing (QC) with the advantages of long decoherence time, ease of single-qubit manipulation via linear optical circuits, and ease of detecting photon losses by counting photon numbers \cite{ralph2010optical}.
-A representative way to achieve universal QC in linear optical systems is \textit{measurement-based quantum computing} (MBQC) \cite{raussendorf2001one, raussendorf2003measurement} processed by single-qubit measurements on a multi-qubit \textit{cluster state}.
-In particular, a family of cluster states called \textit{Raussendorf-Harrington-Goyal (RHG) lattices} \cite{raussendorf2006fault, raussendorf2007topological, fowler2009topological} permits universal fault-tolerant quantum computing \cite{herr2018lattice, brown2020universal, bombin2021logical}, although magic state distillation \cite{bravyi2005universal} are required for non-Clifford gates.
+Photonic qubits are a promising candidate for quantum computing with advantages such as long decoherence time even at room temperature.
+Among different encoding schemes, those of dual-rail allow one to detect photon losses by counting the total photon number and manipulate and measure single qubits \emph{via} linear optical elements and photodetectors \cite{ralph2010optical}.
+A representative way to achieve universal quantum computing in linear optical systems is measurement-based quantum computing (MBQC) \cite{raussendorf2001one, raussendorf2003measurement} processed by single-qubit measurements on a multi-qubit \textit{graph state}.
+In particular, a family of graph states called Raussendorf-Harrington-Goyal (RHG) lattices \cite{raussendorf2006fault, raussendorf2007topological, fowler2009topological} permits universal fault-tolerant quantum computing \cite{herr2018lattice, brown2020universal, bombin2021logical}.